oknk/seaquence/press.md

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />

-Seaquence is a music making app that enables you to create soundscapes with collections of swimming musical "synthforms".
-A spatialized mix emerges as only the closest synthforms can be heard, resulting in a organic sonic experience that changes as you play.
+Seaquence is a music making app that enables you to create soundscapes with collections of swimming musical creatures.
+A spatialized mix emerges as only the closest voices can be heard, resulting in a organic sonic experience that changes as you play.
 Visually immersive and sonically dynamic, Seaquence is a unique and fun audiovisual environment.

 Featuring a pro-level synthesizer and timing engine controlled by a fun and direct interface.
 Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.